cjripple/DH110-SEM1F/assignment03/README.md

 Overall, I think it would have been best to focus on choosing a participant in the best target audience for my group.
 Asking my friends at UCLA is a fantastic option (and the best option for me), but they weren't the best one for this project.
 Becuase this website I chose is on judicial conduct, there are only a select few who actively use the website.
 As a result, I don't believe I got the most valuable feedback.
 When doing UX design in the future, I will make sure to screen out and choose participants that are the best match for the UX testing.

+However, I think that this insight creates opportunity to educate younger populations on the judicial system and how those operations work.
+If the Commission on Judicial Conduct help training sessions, YouTube videos, or visited schools or colleges, I'm sure that young adults would be more informed on how this worked.
+Since most young adults will not not how this website works, I think it also requires the website to update its search results to be more useful.
+So this shortcoming actually led to valuable feedback for the website, since connecting to younger adults is important.